kubeflow/community/proposals/issue_triage.md

 * The issue must have a label indicating which one of the following kinds of issues it is

+  * **bug**
+    * Something is not working as intended in general.
-  * bug
+  * **question**
-  * question
+    * Clear question statement
+    * Something is not working as intended in author's specific use case and he/she doesn't know why.
-  * enhancement
+  * **enhancement**
+    * everything is working as intended, but could be better (i.e more user friendly)
-  * process
+  * **process**

 * The issue must have at least one area label indicating the WG/SIG that should own it

 * The issue must have a priority attached to it.
 Here is a guideline for priority

-   * P0 - Urgent - Work must begin immediately to fix with a patch release.
+  * **P0** - Urgent - Work must begin immediately to fix with a patch release:
+    * Bugs that state that something is really broken and not working as intended.
+    * Features/improvements that are blocking the next release.
-   * P1 - Rush - Work must be scheduled to assure issue will be fixed in the next release.
+  * **P1** - Rush - Work must be scheduled to assure issue will be fixed in the next release.
-   * P2 - High - Never blocks a release, but should be scheduled for a specific expected release in the future rather than left unscheduled.
+  * **P2** - High - Never blocks a release, but should be scheduled for a specific expected release in the future rather than left unscheduled.
-   * P3 - Medium - Non-critical or cosmetic issues that could and probably should eventually be fixed but have no specific schedule and so are not necessarily assigned to a given release.
+  * **P3** - Medium - Non-critical or cosmetic issues that could and probably should eventually be fixed but have no specific schedule and so are not necessarily assigned to a given release.

-* P0 & P1 issues must be attached to a Kanban board corresponding to the release it is targeting
+* **P0** & **P1** issues must be attached to a Kanban board corresponding to the release it is targeting

 ## Process